-It should be noted that if you sell the car in the future Corporation Tax will be clawed back on the sale proceeds and that the benefit in kind on electric cars is going up to 2% next year.
+It should be noted that if you sell the car in the future Corporation Tax will be clawed back on the sale proceeds.
 That said when the car is electric with low emissions (under 50g/km CO2 with greater than 130-mile electric range) then buying it through the company is the best option at the moment.